CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 `> done buy groceries`

 This command will prevent the task from showing up in subsequent `list` or `today` commands.

+**Step 5: Becoming proficient**

+You are very impressed with what you have seen thus far and want to learn more about the amazing things you can do with Linenux.
+Type the following line in the command box:

+`> help`

 ## Commands Summary:
 | Description | Command | Format |